onelocom/knowledge-base/content/whats-onelo.md

 ## Display structures and content

-A structure exported (as a stream of data or as a file) could be displayed using different representations depending on the nature of the structure (some kind of graph, a classic hierarchy, etc).
+An structure exported (as a stream of data or as a file) could be displayed using different representations depending on the nature of the structure (some kind of graph for an implicit structure, a classic hierarchy for an explicit structure, etc).
 Moreover, it can be navigated and should display the content inspected.

 The user could swap between the differents structures extracted (if there are more than one).